Connor-Bayer/Connor-Bayer/README.md

 - 🌱 I’m currently learning the ins and outs of agronomy, and how to apply econometrics to measuring products we market to growers.

 - 💞️ I’m looking to collaborate on any projects around bayer that have to do with Grower preferences or categorizing our customer base!
 I have a good understanding of behavioral economics and would love to work on projects that measure what product features our existing consumers respond to.
+I can work in python or R.

 - 📫 If you want to reach out- send me a message on teams, or send an email to connor.lennon <dot> ext <at> bayer <dot> com